Combat Guide

 They can still fight with weapons and class features,

-but need a Short Rest to recover their low-tier support toolkit.
+but need a Rest to recover their low-tier support toolkit.

 Symphonic Mage uses a Level 3 Rite: